Generative AI Tool for Education: Ultimate 2026 Guide

 The Art of Prompt Design

-Prompt design, or prompt engineering, is the skill of crafting clear and effective instructions for an AI.
+Prompt design is the skill of crafting clear and effective instructions for an AI.
 A vague prompt yields a vague answer.
 A specific, well structured prompt yields a high quality, useful result.
-For example, instead of asking “Create a quiz on World War II,” a better prompt would be “Create a 10 question multiple choice quiz on the main causes of World War II for 9th graders, and provide an answer key.”
+Instead of asking “Create a quiz on World War II,” a better prompt would be “Create a 10 question multiple choice quiz on the main causes of World War II for 9th graders, aligned to CCSS.ELA LITERACY.RH.9 10.2, and provide an answer key.”

 Using an Input/Output Format Framework